Is Copper CRM Worth It?

 Copper CRM vs Alternatives

-How does Copper stack up?
+How does Copper CRM stack up against other CRMs?
 Here’s the full picture:

 Quick picks:

-• Best overall: HubSpot — free plan with powerful features for growing teams
+- Best overall: HubSpot — free tier plus powerful upgrades for growing teams

-• Best budget option: Freshsales CRM — free tier with AI-powered lead scoring
+- Best budget option: Freshsales CRM — free plan with solid features for small teams

 🎯 Copper CRM Alternatives